-This international Master program provides a year of international research into public health data science, from project design to real-life health data analysis and the communication of results.
+This international Master's program provides a year of international research into public health data science, from project design to real-life health data analysis and the communication of results.

-- Financial aid and housing grants may be awarded to selected applicants according to the criteria of excellence.
+Financial aid and housing grants may be awarded to selected applicants according to criteria of excellence.

 The Master in Public Health Data Science provides a year of international research into public health data science, from project design to real-life health data analysis and the communication of results.
 Selected within the French “Investments for the Future” program as an “Initiative of Excellence”, the program covers multidisciplinary skills in epidemiology, informatics, and statistics, and ensures that students gain strong knowledge about the strengths and limits of digital technologies and their use in public health research.

 Focus on basic knowledge and the functional capabilities of the tools used in health data analytics.

 Focus on the skills required to conceptualize, manage, analyze and communicate via health research carried out by Electronic Health Records (HER) and medico-administrative databases (MA-DBs).

 Focus on the skills required to conceptualize, manage, analyze and communicate via cohort studies that integrate digital tools.

 Focus on the abilities needed to prepare Public Health studies that integrate data from social networks and web forums, linked open data, and mobile data.
 The practice is carried out via a dedicated case study that involves the processing of a large mobile dataset (call details records).